 NOTE:This article explains how absorber products are tested in layman's terms.
 For a more technical explanation see the newer article Alternative Test Methods from Sound & Vibration magazine.

 The standard way to specify the effectiveness of absorbent materials is with an absorption coefficient.
 This number ranges from zero (no absorption) to 1.0 where 100 percent of the sound is absorbed.
 Since all materials absorb more at some frequencies than at others, the absorption coefficient values are also accompanied by a frequency.
-This frequency is simply an average of all frequencies within the stated octave or third-octave band.
-Material that has an absorption coefficient of 0.5 at a given frequency absorbs half of the sound and either reflects or passes the rest.
+This frequency is either an average of frequencies within the stated third-octave band, or the third-octave value at a whole octave frequency.
+Material that has an absorption coefficient of 0.5 at a given frequency absorbs half of the sound and reflects and/or passes the rest.

 Some vendors specify absorption using sabins instead of absorption coefficient, perhaps because it obscures the results and gives a larger number that is more impressive looking!
 After all, who wouldn't prefer a product that offers 6.0 sabins of absorption compared to one having an absorption coefficient of only 0.32?
 However, specifying absorption in sabins is sometimes justified when testing non-standard materials or when using unconventional mounting where the standard test methods do not apply.
 You can convert sabins to an equivalent absorption coefficient by simply dividing the sabins by the square feet of front surface area.
 Top